What Is A Horizontal Tangent Line

 1. Physics

 In physics, horizontal tangent lines can be used to analyze the motion of objects.
-For example, if a graph represents the height of a projectile over time, a horizontal tangent line would indicate the point where the projectile momentarily stops moving upwards before falling back down.
+As an example, if a graph represents the height of a projectile over time, a horizontal tangent line would indicate the point where the projectile momentarily stops moving upwards before falling back down.
 This point represents the maximum height reached by the projectile.

 2. Economics